marcelodcatarino-sudo/COVID-19-clinical-trials/README.md

 * **Enrollment Drivers:** Observational trials achieved significantly higher medians (300 vs 120) by leveraging technology and mobile apps for recruitment.

-* **Geographic Outliers:** While the USA leads research volume, Egypt (Tanta University) emerged as a significant outlier with trials projected far beyond 2026.
+* **Geographic Outliers:** Geographic Distribution: Research volume was heavily concentrated in the U.S., France, and the UK, which together account for the majority of clinical initiatives (~40%).

 * **Duration Dynamics:** Clinical trials typically last 10–12 months, but combined Phase 2|3 studies show the longest average duration (~13.5 months), highlighting the logistical complexity of merging exploratory and confirmatory objectives.